freeCodeCamp/guide/src/pages/articles/sql/sql-where-clause/index.md

 ```

 Rows will be presented that....
-Have Student IDs between 1 and 5 (inclusive) OR studentID = 8 or have "Maxmimo" in the name.
+* Have Student IDs between 1 and 5 (inclusive)
+* OR studentID = 8
+* or have "Maxmimo" in the name

-BUT!!! if any of these have a SAT score in THIS LIST (1000, 1400) they will NOT show.
+Here's an updated query, where any record that has an SAT score that's in this list (1000, 1400) will not be presented:

 ```sql
 select studentID, FullName, sat_score, recordUpdated